OfficeDev/outlook-dev-docs/docs/add-ins/get-set-or-add-recipients.md

 These properties are available for write access in only compose forms and not read forms.

 As with most asynchronous methods in the JavaScript API for Office, **getAsync**, **setAsync**, and **addAsync** take optional input parameters.
 For more information about specifying these optional input parameters, see [passing optional parameters to asynchronous methods](https://docs.microsoft.com/office/dev/add-ins/develop/asynchronous-programming-in-office-add-ins#passing-optional-parameters-inline) in [Asynchronous programming in Office Add-ins](https://docs.microsoft.com/office/dev/add-ins/develop/asynchronous-programming-in-office-add-ins).

-## To get recipients
+## Get recipients

 This section shows a code sample that gets the recipients of the appointment or message that is being composed, and displays the email addresses of the recipients.
 The code sample assumes a rule in the add-in manifest that activates the add-in in a compose form for an appointment or message, as shown below.